Dundee and Angus College: Campuses

-The college also operates smaller outreach centres in Forfar, Kirriemuir and Montrose.
+In November 2024, Dundee and Angus College confirmed plans to repurpose the Wellgate Centre into a new college campus as part of a ten year plan for the college which would see the closure of the Kingsway campus.

 History

 When the merger was announced the new principal was named as Christina Potter, formerly principal of Dundee College.
 Following the retirement of Christina Potter, Grant Ritchie was appointed as principal, taking office on 1 August 2015.
 Grant supported the College in planning for the future through its 'Good to Great' project, which won the Campbell Christie award in 2018.
 Following Grant's retirement, Simon Hewitt, the College's Vice Principal Curriculum & Attainment was appointed as principal, taking office on 1 August 2020.

 Angus College

 Angus College was a college in Arbroath founded in 1956.

 Dundee College

 It was established in 1985 by the merger of Dundee College of Commerce and Kingsway Technical College.

 Courses

-The College delivers over 1,000 courses from introductory level to degree and post graduate studies.
+The College delivers over 900 courses from introductory level to degree and post graduate studies.
 It offers courses for people over the age of sixteen, involving school-level qualifications such as Higher Grade exams, work-based learning, vocational training as well as Further and Higher Education programmes leading to nationally and internationally recognised qualifications including SQA national and higher national certificates and diplomas.
 Dundee and Angus College also works closely with the city's universities and schools, providing access courses to gain credits needed for advancement to university and providing vocational courses for secondary school students aged 14 and 15 for a few hours a week in fields such as construction, and hairdressing and beauty therapy.

 It has campuses and learning centres located across the Tayside region.
 In Dundee, the College has two campuses: the Kingsway Campus and the recently opened £48million Gardyne Campus.

 Courses are offered in the following areas: